 There was a broad variety of activities to keep us on our toes throughout the cruise.
 Hikes were categorised by their levels of difficulty: from leisurely strolls through the temperate rainforests to advanced-level hikes to lakes and glaciers.
 There were also boat excursions around fjords, kayaking, snorkelling, fishing tours, jet-boat tours, sightseeing by seaplane and camping on a small island.
 Guests could opt to go on any of the excursions or simply laze in the lounge or on the deck with a good book.

-To soothe our sore muscles after a long hike, we could go for a massage or sit in the sauna or in one of the hot-tubs.
+To soothe our sore muscles after a long hike, we could go for a massage or sit in the hot-tubs.
 Mind you, these are hot-tubs with spectacular views!

 I had the time of my life on board the Wilderness Discoverer cruising through Alaska’s Inside Passage.
 The scenery was breathtaking but the crew certainly made this cruise one that I’ll never forget.
 With their friendly hospitality, they helped create a convivial atmosphere which everyone enjoyed and from which new friendships blossomed.
 A huge thank you goes to InnerSea Discoveries for inviting me on this cruise.
 It certainly was a dream come true!